rubenbuelvas/geo-ingestion-starter/README.md

 ## Possible Improvements

-1. **Better error handling:** While we have some basic error handling, it would be better to have more detailed error handling.
-Error from client (i.e. Bad formatted UUID, type mismatch) should return 4xx as status.
+1. **Enhanced Error Handling:** Although we have some basic error handling in place, it would benefit from more detailed responses.
+Errors originating from the client (e.g., poorly formatted UUIDs, type mismatches) should return a 4xx status code.

-2. **Use DTOs:** I added schemas for API responses, but some code in the service layer doesn't follow the DRY principle because we use dics as structs to send the results to the controllers.
+2. **Utilization of DTOs:** I have added schemas for API responses; however, some code in the service layer does not adhere to the DRY (Don't Repeat Yourself) principle.
+We currently use dictionaries as means to send results to the controllers, which leads to redundancy.

-3. **Testing:** There are no unit tests in this project.
+3. **Unit Testing:** There are currently no unit tests implemented in this project.

-4. **Flags for /features/near:** Filtering out non processed features was a decission I made.
-It would be better to have a flag query param (i.e. only_processed=true) that allows the user to filter out or not said features.
+4. **Flags for `/features/near`:** I made the decision to filter out unprocessed features.
+However, it would be more effective to include a query parameter flag (e.g., `only_processed=true`) that allows users to choose whether or not to filter these features.

-5. **Database route:** The database route is present multiple times in the project, it should be centralized in a single config file and be accessible from both the application and alembic for migrations.
+5. **Centralized Database Route:** The database route is present in multiple locations throughout the project.
+It should be centralized in a single configuration file, making it accessible from both the application and Alembic for migrations.

+6. **Avoid Raw SQL:** While the task instructions specified the use of raw SQL to interact with PostGIS, the project would be more maintainable if we relied more heavily on libraries such as GeoAlchemy2.